Cut flowers: International trade

-In recent decades, with the increasing use of air freight, it has become economic for high value crops to be grown far from their point of sale; the market is usually in industrialised countries.
-Typical of these is the production of roses in Ecuador and Colombia, mainly for the US market, and production in Kenya and Uganda for the European market.
-Some countries specialise in especially high value products, such as orchids from Singapore and Thailand.
+In recent decades, with the increasing use of air freight, it has become economic for high value crops to be grown far from their point of sale; the market is usually in industrialized countries.
+Typical of these is the production of roses in Ecuador and carnations in Colombia, mainly for the US market, and production in Kenya and Uganda for the European market.
+Some countries specialize in especially high value products, such as orchids from Singapore and Thailand.